ray-project/ray/doc/source/rllib/single-agent-episode.rst

     See further below for a detailed description of the different APIs the :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` class exposes to the user.

-The main advantage of collecting and moving around data in such a trajectory-as-a-whole format as opposed to keeping data in tensor batches is that episodes offer 360° visibility and full access to the RL environment's history.
-This means users can extract arbitrary pieces of information from episodes to be further processed by their custom pipelines and models.
-Think of an attention model requiring not only the current observation, but the whole sequence of the last n observations or an (IMPALA-style) LSTM requiring the last reward and action in addition to the current observation.

 Another advantage of episodes over batches is the more efficient memory footprint.
 For example, an algorithm like DQN needs to have both observations and